Reducing our impact on the environment

 Since the end of 2013 we have been working with external experts and colleagues to update our environmental strategy, ensuring it remains credible in meeting our commitments to reduce our impact on the environment.
 From this consultation process we have identified five key environments that we have an impact on, either through our direct operations or through our sourcing activities.

 We continue to recognise climate change as the biggest environmental threat the world faces and one which could pose particular challenges to a number of our supply chains.
-In terms of our own operations we impact the climate in several ways.
-This includes greenhouse gas emissions from energy generation to power our stores and distribution centres, emissions associated with refrigeration, and emissions from our distribution network such as planes, trains and lorries.
-Further information about our carbon footprint can be found here.
+We also recognise the impact our own operations also have on the climate and in 2017 we set new science-based targets for carbon reductions.
+Further information about these targets and our own operational carbon footprint can be found here.

-Since 2014 we have been working with a number of our suppliers to collect emissions data about our supply chain and to identify hotspots in key categories.
+We are working with our suppliers to achieve these targets through our Tesco Supplier Network where we can collaborate on carbon reduction measures.
 Further information about how we will achieve this target can be found below under ‘Farmlands’.

 We have pledged to help achieve zero net deforestation by 2020, starting with the four global drivers for deforestation that are relevant for our business: palm oil, cattle products, soy and timber.
 For each commodity we are mapping our supply chains to understand our exposure, and putting in place sustainable procurement policies.
 For example, 93% of the total palm oil used in all our own-brand UK products comes from a certified sustainable source, which we define as being a Roundtable on Sustainable Palm Oil (RSPO)-certified ‘segregated’ supply chain, or a 'mass balance' system where 'segregated' is not available.
 This includes palm oil used as an ingredient in food products, such as biscuits, and in health and beauty products, such as shampoo.
 In terms of our own-brand food products only, as much as 99% is from a sustainable source.